Fourth U.S. traffic death linked to Takata air bags

 Garavaglia said in an interview that shrapnel came “tearing through” the air bag and hit Tran, causing “stab-type wounds” and cutting her trachea.

-Emergency medical workers and firefighters at the accident scene said Tran “had two or three deep cuts on her right side of her neck that were not consistent with crash injuries,” according to the crash report.
+Emergency medical workers and firefighters at the accident scene said Tran “had 2 or 3 deep cuts on her right side of her neck that were not consistent with crash injuries,” according to the crash report.
 The report notes Tran was wearing her seat belt and there were no broken windows.

-Honda spokesman Chris Martin said the Japanese automaker just heard of the accident on Thursday.
-“We have not been formally notified, and have not had an opportunity to perform an inspection of the vehicle,” he said.
-“Thus, it is too early to draw any conclusions.
-We are now looking into this crash.”

-Takata’s U.S. spokesman, Alby Berman, said the company was not aware of the accident and would support Honda’s investigation.

-Officials with the U.S. National Highway Traffic Safety Administration said they are in contact with local authorities and Honda about the accident and “will take appropriate action to protect consumers.”

-NHTSA is investigating whether Takata air bag inflators made between 2000 and 2007 were improperly sealed, which could lead to the bag inflating with excessive force and potentially spraying metal shrapnel at occupants.
-That investigation has focused on inflators recovered from cars being recalled for repairs in humid places like Florida.
-Takata and nine automakers are cooperating with that probe.
+U.S. safety regulators at the National Highway Traffic Safety Administration are investigating whether Takata air bag inflators made between 2000 and 2007 were improperly sealed, which could lead to the bag inflating with excessive force and potentially spraying metal shrapnel at occupants.
+That investigation has focused on inflators recovered from cars being recalled for repairs in hot and humid places like Florida.
+Takata is cooperating with that investigation along with nine automakers.

 More than 16 million vehicles globally have been recalled for defective Takata air bags since 2008.